mwaskom/Psych252/Tutorial/stutorial3.md

 ```

-Now we'll get the standard error of the mean.
+Now, we'll get the standard error of the mean.
 We'll do this using the function `se.mean()` defined in the script 'mc.plots1.r'.
 The function is elaborated below:

 ```r